 To the extent possible Labs/Estts are advised to use the standard RFP as per DRDO.BM.02.
 In case of any deviation from the standard text, CFA may get the RFP vetted by Integrated Finance.
-Waiver of clauses such as Performance cum Warranty Bond, Liquidated Damages (LD) and Bank Guarantees, where applicable, to safeguard Free Issue Material (FIM) would be termed as deviation from the procedure and will be dealt as per para 1.10 of this Manual.
+Waiver of clauses such as Performance Security Bond, Warranty Bond and Liquidated Damages (LD) would be dealt as per para 1.10 of this Manual.

-6.17.1 RFP should be vetted by Integrated Finance for the cases beyond delegated power of the Director of Lab/ Estt.
+6.17.1 RFP should be vetted by Integrated Finance for the cases beyond delegated power of the Director of the Lab/Estt.

-6.18 Dispatch of RFP Documents
+6.18 DISPATCH OF RFP DOCUMENTS: